emmaroche/emmaroche.github.io/README.md

 ### GitHub Repo for Youtuber-App-MAD1: [Youtuber Android App](https://github.com/emmaroche/Youtuber-App-MAD1.git)

 The YouTuber app is written in Kotlin using Android Studio.
-It is an Android mobile application that offers a way for users to store information about their favourite YouTubers.This app is currently still being worked on.
+It is an Android mobile application that offers a way for users to store information about their favourite YouTubers.
+This app is currently still being worked on.

 #### Key Features / Functionality: